Mattiwatti/EfiGuard/README.md

 # Compilation
 ## Compiling EfiGuardDxe and the loader
 EfiGuard requires EDK2 to build.
 If you don't have EDK2 installed, follow the steps in [Getting Started with EDK2](https://github.com/tianocore/tianocore.github.io/wiki/Getting-Started-with-EDK-II) first as the EDK2 build system is fairly complex to set up.
 This section assumes you have a `workspace` directory that your `WORKSPACE` environment variable points to, with a copy of EDK2 checked out in `workspace/edk2`.
-Supported compilers are MSVC, Clang, GCC and ICL.
+Supported compilers are MSVC, Clang, GCC and ICC.
 1. Clone the EfiGuard repository into `workspace/edk2/EfiGuardPkg`.
 2. Open a prompt or shell that sets up the environment variables for EDK2.
 3. Run `build -a X64 -t VS2017 -p EfiGuardPkg/EfiGuardPkg.dsc -b RELEASE`, substituting your toolchain for VS2017.